 Higher education courses are also delivered in the six further education colleges:

-Responsible for student support including student loans and grants, postgraduate awards, and education maintenance allowance.
+Responsible for student support including student loans and grants, and education maintenance allowance.

 Responsible for financial support of the sector and the promotion of good financial practice.

-Responsible for formulating and implementing policies relating to learning and teaching, and develops future higher education policy for Northern Ireland, in consultation with the sector, and other stakeholders.
-It is also administering the All-Ireland Scholarships on behalf of the McManus Trust.
+Responsible for formulating and implementing policies relating to, among others, learning and teaching, admissions, HE information, economically relevant provision, course designation and developing future higher education policy for Northern Ireland, in consultation with the sector, and other stakeholders.
+It is also responsible for coordinating all HE Division-wide matters.